 The operating levers must be in neutral position before start up.
-To start the electronic system, press the On/Off Button on the user panel.
+To start the control system, press the On/Off button on the user panel.

-The LED above the button lights up.
-The system will check itself for a few seconds.
-The warning lamps on the stabiliser legs (if fitted) light up.
+The LED above the button starts to lights up.
+The system will check itself (2-4 seconds).